 Most lenders won’t provide guarantor loans if your nominated guarantor is no longer working.
 Those that do will require the guarantor speak to a legal professional before agreeing to the loan.

 Yes, as long as your parent has equity and is willing to take out a second mortgage.
 In such cases, lenders use several calculations to figure out if the guarantor is eligible.
 Lenders will find the current value of the guarantor’s home loan.
 They then combine this figure with the limited guarantee for the guarantor loan.
 If the combined figure is less than 80% of the value of the guarantor’s home, the lender may accept the guarantee.
 This is not the case for all lenders.
-You should talk to an expert to find out more.
+You can email us at firstname.lastname@example.org or book a call with our customer care team today to find out more.

 You shouldn’t complete a loan application until the guarantor has confirmed he or she can get a second mortgage.
 The lender also needs to complete a valuation of the guarantor’s property.
 Finally, the guarantor needs formal approval from the lender.
 With all of that in place, you can move forward with your application.